A campus was born

-Before 1963, there were no institutions of higher education in the northwestern/northcentral region of Pennsylvania.
-Young people left the area to further their education and often did not return.
+Back in the early 1960s there were no institutions of higher education in the northwestern/north central region of Pennsylvania.
+Young people left the area to further their education and often did not return after graduation to invigorate the region with their educated talents and energies.
 Adults did not have a resource for continuing their own education.
-The local economy paid the price for this lack of a more educated work force.
+The local economy paid the price for this lack of a more educated workforce.

-In 1962, Raymond N. Zoerkler, a Bradford geologist with the Hanley and Bird Company, saw a need for an educational resource and came up with an idea.
-Supported by Robert Cole, Bradford Hospital’s chief administrator, and others, Zoerkler wrote a letter to Edward H. Litchfield, who was then chancellor of the University of Pittsburgh.
-Zoerkler proposed that Pitt establish a campus to serve this area of Pennsylvania.
+In 1962, Raymond N. Zoerkler, a Bradford geologist with the Hanley and Bird Co., saw a need for an educational resource and came up with an idea.
+Supported by Robert Cole, Bradford Hospital’s chief administrator, and others, Zoerkler wrote a letter to Edward H. Litchfield, who was then the chancellor of the University of Pittsburgh, to propose that Pitt establish a campus to serve this area of Pennsylvania.

-On October 16, 1962, Chancellor Litchfield announced that there indeed was a need for accessible quality education in the region.
+On Oct.
+16, 1962, Chancellor Litchfield announced that there indeed was a need for accessible quality education in the region.
 A new Pitt campus was born.
-Litchfield appointed a committee of community leaders to serve as the advisory board for the new Pitt campus in Bradford.
+Litchfield followed his announcement by appointing a committee of community leaders to serve as the Advisory Board for the new Pitt campus in Bradford.
 He named Dr. Donald E. Swarts, dean of Pitt-Johnstown, as the first president.
 J.B.
 Fisher, president of Kendall Refining, was named the first chairman of the Advisory Board.
 Swarts immediately began to work with the local Advisory Board to open the University of Pittsburgh at Bradford.

-During the summer of 1963, Swarts and the board organized a faculty and bought Hamsher House, a building owned by Bradford Hospital.
-They renovated the building into classrooms, laboratories, a library and student lounges.
-On September 3, 1963 – less than a year after Chancellor Litchfield’s momentous announcement – the doors opened to Pitt-Bradford’s first class of students.
+During the summer of 1963, Swarts and the board organized a faculty, bought Hamsher House from Bradford Hospital and renovated it into classrooms, laboratories, a library and student lounges.
+On Sept.
+3, 1963 – less than a year after Chancellor Litchfield’s momentous announcement – the doors opened to Pitt-Bradford’s first class of students.
 This class had a mix of young men and women from all over Pennsylvania, as well as from New Jersey, New York and other states.

 The newly established campus was a two-year college that offered the beginning of a Pitt undergraduate education.
 It offered starter and transfer programs to 143 full-time and 145 part-time students.

-The new college was launched with the generous financial support of the region.
-Individuals and organizations in Bradford and surrounding regions contributed $758,000 that year.
-That enabled the college to start strong and become firmly rooted in Bradford.
+The new college launched itself with the generous financial support of the region.
+Individuals and organizations in Bradford and surrounding regions contributed a total of $758,000 that year – thereby enabling the college to start strong and become firmly rooted in Bradford.

 By 1964, the student body had grown to 380 full-time and 100 part-time students.
-Dr. Swarts believed that the Pitt-Bradford experience would be enriched by having both commuter and resident students, so the college purchased the 125-room Emery Hotel located in downtown Bradford for student housing.
+Dr. Swarts believed that the Pitt-Bradford experience would be enriched by a diversity of students – both commuter and resident, so the college purchased the 125-room Emery Hotel to provide student housing.

 On April 18, 1967, J.B.
-Fisher announced that Witco-Kendall Corporation would donate approximately 78 acres of land on the site of the former Harri Emery Airport in order to build a campus.
-At the same time, the City of Bradford and Bradford Township jointly announced they would make a 33-acre parcel of adjacent land, known as the Onofrio tract, available to Pitt-Bradford to develop a recreation area.
+Fisher announced that Witco-Kendall Corp. would donate approximately 78 acres of land on the site of the former Harri Emery Airport for the construction of a campus.
+At the same time, the City of Bradford and Bradford Township jointly announced they would make a 33-acre parcel of adjacent land, known as the Onofrio tract, available to Pitt-Bradford for development as a recreation area.
 This attractive setting, just outside of the city, became the site for today’s modern campus.

-University of Pittsburgh officials made a strong commitment to its new campus.
-They brought quality faculty to the region.
-They established a substantive library collection.
-And, they stated quality programs so students would be successful when they transferred in two years.
-These were the building blocks that made the foundation for today’s four-year institution.
+The University of Pittsburgh made a strong commitment to its new campus by bringing quality faculty to the region, establishing a substantive library collection, and starting quality programs to ensure student success in transferring after two years.
+These were the substantial building blocks that made the foundation for today’s four-year, baccalaureate institution.

 The 70s & 80s

-In the early 1970s, Pitt-Bradford set its sights on building a new campus and moving its academic focus from two-year to four-year programming.
-The college used $1.5 million in regional private monies it was able to raise to “seed” nearly $14 million worth of capital projects.
-They built two academic buildings: Swarts Hall and Fisher Hall.
+In the early 1970s Pitt-Bradford set its sights on constructing a new campus and moving its academic focus from two-year to four-year programming.
+The college used the $1.5 million in regional private monies it was able to raise to “seed” nearly $14 million worth of capital projects.
+This featured the construction of two academic buildings: Swarts Hall and Fisher Hall.
 Other capital improvements included a residence hall complex, a sports center, outdoor recreational and athletic fields, and a student union.
-Hanley Library was the last building to complete the campus at this time.
-The library opened in March 1988.
+The last building to complete the campus during this time, the Hanley Library, opened in March 1988.

-Significant campus upgrades were made in both new buildings and academic programming.
-These included two new student residence halls, a laundry and security building, and extensive renovations to Fisher Hall.
+During the 1990s significant campus upgrades in the form of new buildings and academic programming took place, including two new student residence halls, a Laundromat and security building, and extensive renovations to Fisher Hall.

 Campus expansion and growth got a boost in 1995 when the college announced the success of Campaign 2000.
-More than $10 million was raised during the campaign, exceeding its goal by more than 25 percent.
-A major factor in surpassing the goal was the Blaisdell family of Bradford, owners of Zippo Manufacturing Company.
-Their dollar-for-dollar matching gift program for Blaisdell Hall, the college’s fine arts and communication arts building project, accounted for nearly $3.5 million.
+More than $10 million was raised during the campaign, exceeding its goal by more than 25%.
+A major factor in surpassing the goal was the Blaisdell family of Bradford, owners of Zippo Manufacturing Co.
+Their dollar-for-dollar matching gift program for the college’s fine arts and communication arts building project accounted for nearly $3.5 million.

 2000 & Beyond

-In April of the following year, Dr Livingston Alexander, provost and vice president for Academic Affairs at Kean University in New Jersey, was named Pitt-Bradford’s third president.
-Dr. Alexander officially resumed the presidency on Aug.
+In April of the following year, Dr. Livingston Alexander, provost and vice president for Academic Affairs at Kean University in New Jersey, was named Pitt-Bradford’s third president.
+Dr. Alexander, who was also Pitt-Bradford’s first Black president, officially resumed the presidency on Aug.
 1.

 Two months later, the campus community and the surrounding community dedicated the newly renovated and expanded Frame-Westerberg Commons building and the academic portion of Blaisdell Hall, the university’s fine arts and communication arts building.